12 Benefits Of Mountain Biking – Why You Should Try It!

 Over time, mountain biking can lead to increased muscle strength and endurance.
 And since strong muscles help protect your joints from injuries, this is good news for your knees, hips, and lower back!

-4. Mountain biking can improve heart health
+4. improve heart health

 Mountain biking is a great form of cardio exercise, and like all forms of cardio exercise, it can help improve heart health.
 Cardio exercise helps strengthen the heart muscle and lowers the resting heart rate.
 Cardio also helps improve blood circulation and can help lower blood pressure.